 )

-This guarantees valid JSON syntax but does NOT control the schema.
+This makes sure you get valid JSON syntax.
+But it does NOT control the shape.
 ChatGPT might return {"languages": [...]} or {"data": [...]} or {"result": {...}}.
-The JSON is valid but the structure is unpredictable.
+The JSON is valid, but the structure changes from call to call.

 response = client.chat.completions.create(